dcos-terraform/examples/openstack/README.md

 It's designed function exactly as per the [DC/OS Universal Installer](https://docs.mesosphere.com/1.13/installing/evaluation/) for other supported platforms, with OpenStack-specific customisations and idiosyncrasies.

 No guarantees are made about the utility of the resulting DC/OS deployment, however it's been successfully tested on a couple of public OpenStack deployments including [CityCloud](https://citycloud.com).
+It should also go without saying that this is entirely unsupported in any way.

 ## Getting started